 When Can You Buy Coverage Through Covered California?

-You can sign up for Covered California when open enrollment begins on November 15, 2014; it continues through February 15, 2015.
+You can sign up for Covered California during the open enrollment period.

 Covered California also has a special-enrollment option for individuals who undergo what’s defined as a “qualifying life event” and have to enroll outside of open enrollment.
 This includes:

 Having a child

 Loss of health coverage

 Change in income